I wanted to share a story about a potential Kansas state record typical we encountered behind my house deer hunting.

 Kansas State Record Typical Possibly

 Eight months ago I went to check my trail camera behind the house and was pleasantly surprised when I popped the sd card into my computer, I immediately knew the buck I had gotten a few pictures of was a special buck.
 The only thing was I had already tagged out on a nice buck that I filmed myself shooting on October the 18th.
 For a second I thought I might just hope he would make it through to next deer season and maybe he would be bigger and I could try to match wits with him and maybe get a shot at him myself, but then I thought since my good friend was coming from Georgia to hunt with me this would be a great opportunity to try and help my friend get a shot at a stud and and get serious about my desire to to become a serious videographer.
 So I picked up the phone and told my friend and DHBB Pro-Staffer Troy to take a look at this beautiful buck that had suddenly started showing up on one of my trail cameras behind the house 300 yards from my back door.
 I still remember the phone conversation we had as we looked at the pictures we were both pumped to say the least, we quickly came up with the name “Horn Donkey” for the brute.
 At first we figured he would score around 175″ ballpark, but the more we looked at him it started to dawn on us that this buck could possibly be 190″ inches or more.
 I did some research and found that the Kansas state record typical with a bow was 193 and some change.
 So from what we were guessing he would score we were looking at a potential Kansas state record typical.
 At first the buck was only showing up at night but as each day passed he started showing up more often and just a few days before Troy was to arrive he started showing up at different times during daylight hours.
 I picked up Troy at MCI airport on November the 8th and to say we were pumped would be an understatement.
-We had a cold front moving through and it was a cold rainy day, that evening I decided not to hunt because I didn’t want to get the camera wet and the wind was wrong to hunt the set where the big brute was showing up.
+We had a cold front moving through and it was a very cold rainy day and there was definitely no need for sunglasses.
+That evening I decided not to hunt because I didn’t want to get the camera wet and the wind was wrong to hunt the set where the big brute was showing up.
 So that evening I took Troy to another piece of property and he hunted alone.
 We knew we had to play our cards right with this big boy, one mistake could mean the game was over with a smart old buck of this caliber.
 We knew the wind was going to be out of the northwest the next morning and it was going to be cold and perfect for the stand where “Horn Donkey” was showing up.

 The next morning we woke up early and had breakfast and then took scent free showers and made our way behind my house.
 The excitement we were feeling was indescribable.
 That morning we saw 2 coyotes and four bucks, two of the bucks were nice but not the one we were after.
 It was obvious the bucks were on the move.